isaacwisdom/RemarkableLamyEraser/README.md

 (also see [here][ghub:lamy:orig:maintenance]),
 updated to work with the reMarkable 2 version 3.5.x.

-**NOTE:** This repository is in a very early stage.
+**NOTE:** This repository is in an early stage.
-Fully expect the executable to misbehave if you are not running in right handed portrait mode, Working on it.
+Fully expect the executable to misbehave if you are not running in right handed mode.
+Issues regarding wrong coordinates are very welcome.

 Further, the original repository was altered in the following major ways: